I wrote this section as a fellow Afrikaner.

 Like with many groups, the fight for the soul is an interesting aspect.
 I think of the Russians, some are very Western and Euro-centric.
-Others are very nationalistic and anti-West.
-The Jews -- some are inclusive and want to work an honest peace with the Palestinians, others feel history has spoken and that any connectedness with the Palestinians would be the first steps to softening up and self-destruction.
-And and can go on about how peoples are divided in how to approach their identity.
+Others are very nationalistic and anti-Western.
+The Jews — some are inclusive and want to work an honest peace with the Palestinians, others feel history has spoken and that any connectedness with the Palestinians would be the first steps to softening up and end in self-destruction.
+And so you can go on about how peoples are divided in how to approach their identity.

 It has been fascinating to view the morphing of Afrikaner identity over the years.
 Afrikaners were at the heart of the master plan of racial separation, as well as the struggle.
 Afrikaners are known as being strongly individualistic, yet they have a strong sense of "helpmekaar" (support each other).

 As I think back of my visit to Philippolis in the southern Freestate, I see Afrikaners using all their creative talents and physical energy to labor for the welfare of the less fortunate.
 It is a beautiful experience to feel of that part of the Afrikaner — a people with a strong faith in their God, a deep commitment to the continent and to serving others.
 People like this make me proud to be one of them.
 Some of them live simple lives, they have meager means by which they can accomplish their ideals, but they are rich in spirit and live.

 Then I have mingled in the richer urban suburbs with Afrikaners that suffer from the blight of materialism.
 Where liquor abuse is a problem, where there is a focus on covering low self esteem with flaunted materialism, where there is a real problem with infidelity, honesty, and having a clue what really matters in life.
 Yet, in this same group, I have found also many goodly souls who invest in the training of others, the building of faith, and who deeply care about the well-being of the less fortunate.